 - If you want to leave a legacy for your loved ones.

 - If you have a substantial amount of debt (mortgage, business loan, personal loan, credit cards, and so on) and want to make sure your family does not bear the brunt of it in your absence.

-- If you are in need of an additional source of income – in the form your policy’s cash value component – in your retirement.
+- If you need an additional source of income – in the form of your policy’s cash value component – in your retirement.

 What Happens if You Surrender Your Cash Value Life Insurance Policy?

 If you decide that you no longer need lifelong coverage, you can surrender your policy.
 Once you do, the insurer will pay you the accumulated cash value.

 If you surrender your policy within the first couple of years, you have to pay surrender charges, which can be quite hefty.
 The surrender charges tend to gradually reduce with every year.
 If you surrender your policy after 10 years, you do not have to pay any surrender charges.